mtmse/gradle-artifactory-rpm-plugin/README.md

 The properties that can be set are

-* String repositoryServerUrl
+* String repositoryServerUrl - your Artifactory host
-* String developmentRepo
+* String developmentRepo - a staging repository
-* String promotionRepo
+* String promotionRepo - a repository to keep artifacts that have passed automated tests
-* String[] purgeRepos
+* String[] purgeRepos - an array of repositories that should be visited when purging old artifacts
-* String distributionDir
+* String distributionDir - the directory where the rpm is stored after executing `buildRpm`
-* int generationsToKeep
+* int generationsToKeep - how many old artifacts should be kept when purging old rpm

 The truth and default values are defined in